Basic Syntax

 Function Parameter Destructuring

 Destructuring is frequently applied directly within function signatures.
-The type annotation is applied to the parameter object as a whole.Master TypeScript with Deep Grasping Methodology!Learn More
+The type annotation is applied to the parameter object as a whole.Tired of Poor TypeScript Skills?
+Fix That With Deep Grasping!Learn More